jackmott/jackmott.github.io/_posts/2016-8-30-think-before-you-parallelize.markdown

 ## Don't Parallelize when it is already Parallelized

-Suppose you are working on a big number crunching function for a website that is a bit of a performance bottleneck.
+Suppose you are working on a big number crunching function for a high traffic website that is a bit of a performance bottleneck.
 You get the idea to parallelize it and it tests much faster on your dev machine with 4 cores.
 You expect great things on the 24 core production server.
 However once you deploy you find that performance in production is actually slightly worse!
 What you forgot was that the web server was already parallelizing things at a higher level, using all 24 production cores to handle multiple requests simultaneously.
 When your paralellized function